You’ll love the creamy red curry sauce in this butternut squash curry! Spoon it over fragrant jasmine rice for a satisfying meatless meal.

-Wondering how to tell if the squash is done?
-Poke a fork into a couple pieces.
+Check if the squash is fork tender by poking a fork into a couple pieces.
 You shouldn’t feel a lot of resistance; the fork should go in pretty easily.
 Try not to overcook it because then the squash tends to fall apart.

-Serve butternut squash curry with steaming rice.
+Serve.
+Serve your butternut squash curry with steaming rice.
 Warm flat bread, such as naan, goes well with this dinner.

 Still have room for dessert?
 Everyone loves these blondies and they are really easy to make.
 Topped with a scoop of vanilla ice cream and a drizzle of caramel sauce or hot fudge, they are a fabulous ending to a very satisfying dinner.